JOB OPENING

 Emergency Services Dispatcher

+Our Communications Center is in operation 24 hours a day, 365 days a year and receives more than half a million calls annually.
+The Emergency Services Dispatcher (ESD) is the first voice someone in need hears when they call for help.
 The ESD must be able to professionally listen to the call, obtain critical information about the incident and dispatch the appropriate emergency responders as quickly and efficiently as possible.

-• You must pass all pre-employment testing.
+• Must pass all pre-employment testing.

 • The initial training period is between 6 months and 9 months.